BruceJi7/ESL-Helper-Bot/README.md

 - Get links to Naver or Dictionary.com pages for a word

 - Save message history to .docx file for instant notes

+Support for other languages can be added if requested.

 N.B